zeux/meshoptimizer/README.md

 unsigned short pz = meshopt_quantizeHalf(v.z);
 ```

 Since quantized vertex attributes often need to remain in their compact representations for efficient transfer and storage, they are usually dequantized during vertex processing by configuring the GPU vertex input correctly to expect normalized integers or half precision floats, which often needs no or minimal changes to the shader code.
-When CPU dequantization is required instead, `meshopt_dequantizeHalf` can be used to convert half precision values back to single precision; for normalized integer formats, the dequantization just requires dividing by 2^N-1 for unorm and 2^(N-1)-1 for snorm variants, for example manually reversing `meshopt_quantizeUnorm(v, 10)` can be done by dividing by 1023.
+When CPU dequantization is required instead, `meshopt_dequantizeHalf` can be used to convert half precision values back to single precision; for normalized integer formats, the dequantization just requires dividing by 2^N-1 for unorm and 2^(N-1)-1 for snorm variants.
+For example, manually reversing `meshopt_quantizeUnorm(v, 10)` can be done by dividing by 1023.

 ### Shadow indexing